-your organization's culture, mission and goals.
+mission and goals.
 Top that with the fact that opportunities for advancement and skill development are two key aspects of building job satisfaction with employees.
-In other words, if they know there is room for them to grow and advance within your organization, they'll be happier and stick with you.
-You simply need to learn how to effectively assess their potential for advancement.
+In other words, if they know there is room for them to grow and advance within your organization, they'll be happier and stick with your company.
+But you must learnto assess their potential for advancement.

 Who's ready for promotion?
 Who could soon be ready for promotion with a little training?
-A well thought out assessment process allows leaders and hiring teams to set aside emotions and preconceived notions, both good and bad, and hire from within based solely on a candidate's skill set and other qualifications.
+A well-thought-out assessment process allows leaders and hiring teams to set aside emotions and preconceived notions, both good and bad, and hire from within based solely on a candidate's skill set and other qualifications.
 It also lets your employees know they were at least considered and properly evaluated before you went outside the company to fill the position.
-If you start looking outside for talent the minute you have a new position open, and overlook the relationships you have with current employees, loyalty drops...fast!
+If you start looking outside for talent the minute you have a new position open, and overlook the relationships you have with current employees, loyalty drops... fast!
 When your in-house talent knows you are fair and balanced in your final selection, they are much more likely to respect and support the hiring decision.